 The New Generation

-The New Generation program is a joint initiative between the Climate Leadership Initiative and the Loss and Damage Collaboration (L&DC).
+The New Generation program is a joint initiative between the Climate Leadership Initiative and the L&DC.
 The aim of the program is to empower young negotiators from the global South to advocate for support for addressing loss and damage for their countries and the households and communities within them.
 The New Generation is an inclusive program which values diverse backgrounds, experiences and perspectives.
+Based on our extensive experience working on Loss and Damage and supporting negotiators from developing countries, we have identified three drivers of negotiation success:

 1. Technical skills (in climate science and, climate leadership, law, Loss and Damage, climate finance, political affairs, among others and other sectors);

-2. Soft skills (communication, confidence, networking and partnership-building); and
+2. Soft skills (communication, confidence, networking and partnership-building); and;

 3. Mental health and wellbeing.

-The first cohort of 12 fellows through the New Generation are all actively engaged in the negotiations under the United Nations Framework Convention on Climate Change (UNFCCC).
-We are currently working with a second cohort of six fellows, all of whom follow Loss and Damage who are each paired with both a senior and a peer mentor.
+We deliver the programme through thematic workshops, coaching calls and mentorship.
+The fellows are also integrated into the L&DC where they are supported by a tribe of mentors and engage in the collective work on Loss and Damage.
+The first cohort of 12 fellows and the second cohort of six fellows are all actively engaged in the negotiations under the United Nations Framework Convention on Climate Change (UNFCCC). six fellows, all of whom follow Loss and Damage who are each paired with both a senior and a peer mentor.

 See concept note here: